 Here are some questions you could ask the dentist or dental specialist you shadow:

-- What do you like and dislike about your work?
+- What do you like most about your work?

 - What do you find challenging about your profession?

 - Would you still pursue dentistry if you could go back in time?